 Job possibilities with two-year degree:

-Paraprofessional in special education or Title 1 schools, professional nanny, family childcare provider, infant/toddler teacher, preschool teacher, Parents As Teacher educator, Head Start, after school program director, vacation or cruise ship children’s activity director
+Paraprofessional in special education or Title 1 schools, professional nanny, family childcare provider, infant/toddler teacher, preschool teacher, Parents As Teacher educator, Head Start, after school program director, vacation or cruise ship children’s activity director, child care director

 Job possibilities with four-year degree:

 - Early Childhood Unified teacher (Birth to 8 years regular or special education)

 - Occupational Therapy, Play Therapy

 - Speech Pathologist